Nine countries join U.S. strategic minerals initiative

 Under the Energy Resource Governance Initiative (ERGI) announced in June, the United States will share mining expertise with member countries to help them discover and develop their minerals such as lithium, copper and cobalt, as well as advise on management and governance frameworks to help ensure their industries are attractive to international investors.

-"What we see is an opportunity to provide a government to government engagement," Frank Fannon, the top U.S. energy diplomat, said in an interview.
-"U.S. companies require a certain set of above-ground conditions regardless of what's below ground."
+"U.S. companies require a certain set of above-ground conditions regardless of what's below ground," Frank Fannon, the top U.S. energy diplomat, said in an interview.

 Washington grew more concerned recently about its dependence on mineral imports after Beijing suggested using them as leverage in the trade war between the world's largest economic powers.
 That could interrupt the manufacture of a wide range of consumer, industrial and military goods, including mobile phones, electric vehicles, batteries, and fighter jets.